Greensystemsgo/Example-Enterprise-Technology-Governance-Framework/content/teams/infrastructure_overview.md

 - CAB participation: Infrastructure provides technical expertise and capacity assessments to CAB for high-impact or complex requests.
 - Required SME sign-offs: Infrastructure provides recommendations and evidence for CAB decisions; teams may not self-approve every step.
 - Separation of duties: Infrastructure cannot approve their own requests; independent validation required from other teams.
+- Artifact stewardship: Infrastructure consumes and maintains minimum logging profile, service tiering playbook, and cloud shared-responsibility matrix for infrastructure operations.
+- Risk scoring participation: Infrastructure participates in qualitative risk assessment and provides technical risk context for risk scoring.
+- RACI table participation: Infrastructure serves as Responsible party for hosting and capacity assessments and Accountable for infrastructure design decisions.

 4. Collaboration Touchpoints
 ----------------------------